Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 As of July 2021, a new taxation system for cross-border business-to-customer transactions performed by online retailers within the UE applies.
 The previous tax delivery thresholds that were individually determined by each EU member state have been replaced by a new EU-wide threshold of 10,000 EUR.

-As soon as the new EU-wide threshold of 10,000 EUR has been reached, the product must be taxed in the ship-to (delivery) country to the corresponding delivery country tax rate.
+As soon as the new EU-wide threshold of 10,000 EUR has been reached, all products must be taxed in the ship-to (delivery) country to the corresponding delivery country tax rate.
 A special case are companies having fulfillment centers in different EU countries, that is, shipping their products from a country other than the country where the company is based.

 For detailed information about the new cross-border taxation rules, see [VAT - One Stop Shop](https://vat-one-stop-shop.ec.europa.eu/index_en) or consult a tax advisor.

-Important aspects to take into account:

-- 10,000 EUR/year threshold (online sales in all countries in total)
-- from 10,000 EUR on, sales are taxable in the ship-to country
-- 26 possible ship-to countries:
-  - different tax rates and tax classes in the different EU member states
-  - in some of them, different currency, therefore beware of exchange rate

-[comment]: <> (Work in progress!
-RS FH)
-[comment]: <> (RS FH -> Unterschiedliche Währungen -> Folgen für unser System/Einstellen von Lieferschwellen / Decision matrix?)

 The different tax scenarios can be configured using the decision matrix.

+[comment]: <> (Lieferschwelle muss man über Tax rates start/end date konfigurieren, also gehört nicht ganz in der Decision Matrix.
+Einstellung ist trotzdem etwas besonders...
+Evtl.
+2 Subprocedures: Subprocedure 1 Decision matrix configuration, Subprocedure 2 Update the tax rate validity, oder Verweis auf "Standardeinstellung", i.e. Create an entry + Einstellung des Datums des Tax rates?)

 #### Prerequisites

-- An applicable tax class is created, see [Create a tax class](../Integration/02_ManageTaxClasses.md#create-a-tax-class).
+- An applicable tax class has been created, see [Create a tax class](../Integration/02_ManageTaxClasses.md#create-a-tax-class).
-- An applicable tax zone is created, see [Create a tax zone](../Integration/03_ManageTaxZones.md#create-a-tax-zone).
+- An applicable tax zone has been created, see [Create a tax zone](../Integration/03_ManageTaxZones.md#create-a-tax-zone).
+- An applicable tax rate has been created, see [Create a tax rate](../Integration/01_ManageTaxRates.md#create-a-tax-rate).

 #### Procedures